-In 2020, a second wave of industrial and exploratory research projects and very large-scale demonstrations got underway to extend the scope of U-space to address more advanced services, including addressing the requirements for urban air mobility (UAM).
+In 2020, a second wave of industrial and exploratory research projects and very large-scale demonstrations got underway to extend the scope of U-space to address more advanced services, including addressing the requirements for advanced air mobility (AAM).

 This has created an innovation pipeline for U-space, supporting the delivery of exciting new opportunities, such as medical services, goods delivery, air taxis and emergency response.